 And in short, I was afraid.

 This retreat from the drawing room to the alien seafloor puts us in the mind of the poem’s potential invocations of a credit economy via liquid imagery.
 That first unrhymed couplet is perhaps the most fascinating thing here, with its monstrous synecdoche and its onomatopoeic alliteration combining for a proto-Vorticist rendition of the modernist crustacean.
-Like the hands that appear elsewhere in the poem, such as those belonging to the unseen hospitality worker, this pair of ragged claws refers to the disembodied objects of reification (keeping with the poem’s aesthetic technique, this is less Smithian metaphor and more the metonymy underscored by Marx).
+Like the hands that appear elsewhere in the poem, such as those belonging to the unseen hospitality worker, this ‘pair of ragged claws’ refers to the disembodied objects of reification (keeping with the poem’s aesthetic technique, this is less Smithian metaphor and more the metonymy underscored by Marx).
 The figure connotes labor, and it does so as the productive obverse to credit or finance.
 Despite the crushing weight of the ocean, the claws are protected by a hardened exoskeleton.
-Why, then, might the speaker claim that he should have been this figure – for what reason might he desire a demotion from the upper or the middle to the lower, working class?
+Why, then, might the speaker claim that he ‘should’ have been this figure – for what reason might he desire a demotion from the upper or the middle to the lower, working class?
 The following lines suggest an answer.
-Prufrock’s luxurious idyll is, he prophesies, soon to be interrupted by a crisis, and that crisis is seen as both the potential for bloody horror (‘I have seen my head brought in on a platter’) and as a result of implicit class-conflict (‘I have seen the eternal Footman hold my coat, and snicker’).
+Prufrock’s luxurious idyll is, he prophesies, soon to be interrupted by a ‘crisis,’ and that crisis is seen as both the potential for bloody horror (‘I have seen my head brought in on a platter’) and as a result of implicit class-conflict (‘I have seen the eternal Footman hold my coat, and snicker’).
 In these lines, the old regime now sustained beyond its superannuation by finance knows that it will soon ‘flicker’ out, and that it will do so neither with a bang nor a whimper but with spectacular decapitations.
 Prufrock, the poem’s resoundingly bourgeois speaker, has good reason to be afraid.

 The economic source or referent of this prophecy is all but confirmed at the opposite end of Eliot’s career, with ‘The Dry Salvages,’ which was written during the London Blitz in 1940.
 In this poem, whose elemental imagination is profoundly concerned with water in its many forms, we are first introduced to the river as a god, then as ‘as a conveyor of commerce,’ and then, for ‘the dwellers in cities,’ as a ‘destroyer,’ a vengeful ‘reminder of what men choose to forget.’
 (184) That something crucial has been forgotten, and that this thing might have its basis in commerce as much as divinity, is a lesson already inscribed by Eliot if not explicitly in ‘Prufrock’ then soon later, in 1922.
 The fourth part of The Waste Land recalls the tale of a drowned trader to caution an implied listener: